caraclarke/webpack-ang2/README.md

 # angular2-webpack-seed

+Forked and changed to include nativescript from [Nathan Walkers angular2-webpack-seed](https://github.com/NathanWalker/angular2-webpack-seed)

 A simple Angular 2 seed that has a directory structure ready for integration with other platforms like [NativeScript](https://www.nativescript.org/).
 This is primarily provided to demo the integration with [nativescript-ng2-magic](https://github.com/NathanWalker/nativescript-ng2-magic).

 This is based on [angular2-webpack](https://github.com/preboot/angular2-webpack).

 ```bash
 # clone our repo